Azure-Samples/ms-identity-android-java/README.md

 * Android SDK
 * An internet connection

-If you want to register your own application, you also need

 * An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
 * One or more user accounts in your Azure AD tenant.